A Probabilistic Formulation of Offset Noise in Diffusion Models: Proposed model

 \subsection{Comparison with existing models}

-Following~\cite{ho2020denoising}, we define a simplified version of~$\ell(\theta; \bm{x}_0)$ by setting all~$\lambda_t$ in \cref{eq:loss_proposed} to~$1$:
+Following~\cite{ho2020denoising}, we define a simplified version of~$\ell(\theta; \bm{x}_0)$ by setting all~$\lambda_t$ in \ref{eq:loss_proposed} to~$1$:

-\paragraph{Comparison with offset noise model} The loss function of the offset noise model in \cref{eq:loss_offsetnoise} is similar to the loss function in \cref{eq:ell_simple} derived from the proposed model.
-However, the two differ in a key aspect.
-In the loss function of the proposed model,~$\bm{\xi} \sim q(\bm{\xi})$ is added to~$\bm{\epsilon}_0$ by weighting it with time-dependent coefficients~$\phi_t$ and~$\psi_t$, whereas in the offset noise model,~$\bm{\epsilon}_c \sim q(\bm{\epsilon}_c)$ is added to~$\bm{\epsilon}_0$ with a constant coefficient of~$1$, independent of the time step.
-This difference is fundamental, as it arises from the fact that the proposed model is rigorously derived from the underlying probabilistic framework.
+\paragraph{Comparison with offset noise model} The loss function of the offset noise model in \eqref{eq:loss_offsetnoise} is structurally similar to \eqref{eq:ell_simple}.
+The key difference is that, in the proposed model,~$\bm{\xi} \sim q(\bm{\xi})$ is added to~$\bm{\epsilon}_0$ with time-dependent coefficients~$\phi_t$ and~$\psi_t$, whereas in the offset noise model,~$\bm{\epsilon}_c \sim q(\bm{\epsilon}_c)$ is added with a constant coefficient independent of the time step.
+This difference arises from the fact that the proposed model is derived from a consistent probabilistic framework.

+In particular, the proposed formulation specifies the terminal distribution, the posterior~$q(\bm{x}_{t-1} \mid \bm{x}_t, \bm{x}_0, \bm{\xi})$, and the time-dependent coefficients~$\phi_t$ and~$\psi_t$ in a unified manner through the forward and reverse processes.
+In contrast, simply augmenting the standard diffusion objective with an auxiliary expectation does not determine these quantities and therefore lacks a corresponding probabilistic interpretation.

-Besides having the above difference in the loss function, the offset noise model and the proposed model also differ in their reverse processes.
-As specified in \cref{eq:rev_prop3}, the proposed model initializes~$\bm{x}_T$ as Gaussian noise with mean~$\bm{\xi} \sim q(\bm{\xi})$ at the start of the reverse process.
-In contrast, the reverse process of the offset noise model typically employs a standard diffusion model, where~$\bm{x}_T$ is initialized as Gaussian noise with zero mean, as described in \cref{eq:rev2}.
+The two models also differ in their reverse processes.
+In the proposed model,~$\bm{x}_T$ is initialized as Gaussian noise with mean~$\bm{\xi} \sim q(\bm{\xi})$ (see \eqref{eq:rev_prop3}), whereas in the offset noise model, the reverse process typically follows the standard diffusion formulation with zero-mean Gaussian initialization (see \eqref{eq:rev2}).